-Information technology for beginners is about understanding the tools and systems that power our digital lives, from the simplest apps to vast global networks.
+Information technology for beginners is about tools and systems that power our digital lives, from the simplest apps to vast global networks.
 It’s the fundamental knowledge base for anyone looking to engage with or build a career in the tech world.
-This guide breaks down the core components and practical approaches to get you started.
+This guide breaks down the core components and practical approaches to get you started in 2026.

 Table of Contents